palantir/hadoop-crypto/README.md

 `SeekableInput`s while decrypting the underlying contents along with some utilities for storing and generating the keys used to encrypt/decrypt the data streams.
-An implementation of the Hadoop FileSystem is also included that uses the Seekable Crypto library to provide a efficient and transparent client-side encryption.
+An implementation of the Hadoop FileSystem is also included that uses the Seekable Crypto library to provide efficient and transparent client-side encryption for Hadoop filesystems.

 Supported Ciphers
 -----------------